Best Campervan Tour of North Wales

 On the promenade and at the airport.

-You’ll need to park in the National Trust car park though, which is about a 20 minute walk away, as there’s no vehicle access for visitors.
-Walks Thame you through the golf course, a little further along the road, following the road down to a secluded hamlet.
+You’ll need to park in the National Trust car park, which is about a 20 minute walk away.
+This little gem of place has no vehicle access for visitors.

-There’s some good walks, download a route from the National Trust website.
-A new £9.8 million lifeboat station was opened in 2014 by TV veteran David Dimbleby, naming the resident lifeboat at the same time.
+There’s some good walks from here too, perhaps download a route from the National Trust website.
+A £9.8 million lifeboat station was opened in 2014 by TV veteran David Dimbleby, naming the resident lifeboat at the same time.

 Sit and just watch the world go by as the fisherman bring in their little boats, take a picnic on the shore.
 Lovely!

 In the National Trust pay & display car park at Morfa Nefyn.
 Drive through the village and the car park is on the right – not overnight.